 - you’re driving on a voluntary basis and the minibus is used for social purposes by a non-commercial body

-- the maximum weight of the minibus is not more than 3.5 tonnes (or 4.25 tonnes including specialist equipment for disabled passengers, eg a wheelchair ramp)
+- the total weight of the minibus including passengers is not more than 3.5 tonnes – plus up to 750kg of equipment for disabled passengers, for example a wheelchair ramp

 - you’re not towing a trailer